-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Animals – Organs and Organ System – 1”.
+This set of Class 11 Biology Chapter 7 Multiple Choice Questions & Answers (MCQs) focuses on “Animals – Organs and Organ System – 1”.

 1. Which of the following is a common Indian earthworm?